Cohomological Hall algebras, their categorification, and their representations via torsion pairs: Introduction

 \subsection{Acknowledgments}

-The paper was developed during the Research in Pair ``2227p: Representation theory of two-dimensional categorified Hall Algebras of curves'' at the Mathematisches Forschungsinstitut Oberwolfach by the last two-named authors and during a research visit of the second-named author at Department of Mathematics of the University of Pisa under the 2021 Visiting Fellow program of the University of Pisa.
+The paper was developed during the Research in Pair ``2227p: Representation theory of two-dimensional categorical Hall Algebras of curves'' at the Mathematisches Forschungsinstitut Oberwolfach by the last two-named authors and during a research visit of the second-named author at Department of Mathematics of the University of Pisa under the 2021 Visiting Fellow program of the University of Pisa.
 We thank both institutions for providing us an exceptional research environment.

-We would also like to thank Olivier Schiffmann for various stimulating discussions and Matthew B. Young for explaining his paper \cite{Young_Segal} to us.
+We would like to thank Olivier Schiffmann for various stimulating discussions and Matthew B. Young for explaining his paper \cite{Young_Segal} to us.
+Finally, we thank the anonymous referees for their comments and suggestions.

+The last-named author acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.
+Finally, he is a member of GNSAGA of INDAM.